Are You Ready For The Cyborg Technology Coming In 2018?

 Many innovators claim we will soon be able to send information directly into our vision nerves, using technology designed to help the blind see.
 We also already have basic exoskeletons that allow the elderly and disabled to walk.

 Clearly, we are already in the age of cyborgs.
 So where are things headed?
 What sorts of technologies will we continue to see develop?
 Here are five:

 #1 – Neural Implants

 Connecting your mind with a computer has been science fiction for decades, but it is closer to becoming reality than ever before.
-Today’s neural implants are cochlear implants to restore hearing and retinal implants to repair failing vision.
+Today’s neural implants consist of cochlear implants to restore hearing and retinal implants to repair failing vision.
 These are basic neural implants, but they are already being advanced.

 #2 – Computer Controlled Smart Limbs

-Touch Bionics, a prosthetic tech company, has created a hand that can be controlled using a smartphone app.
-Though most of us would never consider adding a limb, many believe that the future is about improving our own limbs with smart, computer-controlled prosthetics.
+Touch Bionics, a prosthesis tech company, has created a hand that can be controlled using a smartphone app.
+Though most of us would never consider adding a limb, many believe that the future is about improving our own limbs with a smart, computer-controlled prosthetic.

-Current prosthetics are an enormous help to those who have lost limbs, and these prosthetics are getting smarter every day.
-“Touch Bionics’ i-limb prosthetic hand also features a rotating thumb, five individually powered fingers, a rotatable wrist and aluminum chassis.”
+Current prosthesis are an enormous help to those who have lost limbs, and these prosthesis are getting smarter every day.
+“Touch Bionics’ i-limb prosthetic hand also features a rotating thumb, five individually powered fingers, a rotatable wrist, and aluminum chassis.”
 Touch Bionics claims this is the most advanced prosthetic hand ever made, and that it comes with 24 different grips.

 #3 – Nanomedicine

 Nanotech, a medical miracle, delivers tiny ‘smart’ particles wherever needed in the body.
-One experimental lung cancer treatment has the patient inhale nano-particles by aerosol; the particles settle in diseased areas of the lungs.
-An external magnet, superheats the particles, which kills diseased cells.
+One experimental lung cancer treatment has the patient inhale nano-particles by aerosol and the particles settle in diseased areas of the lungs.
+An external magnet superheats the particles which then kills diseased cells.